CMU-Senate/bylaws/bylaws.md

         #.
 Appoint a Vice Chair from among the standing committee members, to act in the absence of the Chair of the committee;
         #.
 Report committee activities to Student Senate at regular meetings.
     #.
 Duties of the Chair of the Finance Committee:
         a.
-Coordinate with the Student Body Vice President for Finance and the Department of Student Activities to ensure that Student Senate’s budget is based on appropriate projections with respect to the expected number of student activities fee paying undergraduate students, and to ensure that the disbursement of Activities Fee money to Student Senate accounts are made in accord with the policies laid out in the Carnegie Mellon University _Student Body Constitution_, the Carnegie Mellon University _Student Government Fiscal Policy_, these bylaws, and the Carnegie Mellon University _Student Senate Fiscal Policy_;
+Coordinate with the Student Body Vice President for Finance and the Department of Student Activities to ensure that Student Senate's budget is based on appropriate projections with respect to the expected number of student activities fee paying undergraduate students, and to ensure that the disbursement of Activities Fee money to Student Senate accounts are made in accord with the policies laid out in the Carnegie Mellon University _Student Body Constitution_, the Carnegie Mellon University _Student Government Fiscal Policy_, these bylaws, and the Carnegie Mellon University _Student Senate Fiscal Policy_;
         #.
-Provide a written or electronic report summarizing Student Senate’s financial transactions of the past month to all Student Senators no later than the third week of each complete month of the Academic Calendar.
+Provide a written or electronic report summarizing Student Senate's financial transactions of the past month to all Student Senators no later than the third week of each complete month of the Academic Calendar.
             (i) This report shall include the total amount of money spent from the Student Senate Operating Account during the current fiscal year as well as the total amount of money remaining in the account.
     #.
 Powers of the Chair of the Finance Committee:
         a.
 Review all budgetary categories of any student organization that receives funds from Student Senate;
         #.
 Recommend to the Student Body Vice President for Finance that the accounts of a student organization that receives funds from Student Senate be frozen;
             (i) The Chair of the Finance Committee must notify the Chair of Student Senate and the Finance Committee within one (1) week of placing any such request.
         #.
-Schedule audits and collective inventories for Student Senate’s accounts and for the accounts of groups receiving funding from Student Senate;
+Schedule audits and collective inventories for Student Senate's accounts and for the accounts of groups receiving funding from Student Senate;
         #.
 Subpoena financial records involving funds allocated by Student Senate.
 #.
 Sergeant at Arms:
     1. Duties of the Sergeant at Arms: